Family Educational Rights and Privacy Act (FERPA)

 Using Liberty’s FERPA PIN system, the student may grant permission to release some or all private information to persons in which he or she designates.
 This can be accessed through the student’s ASIST account.
 Go to the General Information tab on ASIST, and then select the FERPA Personal Identification Number menu option.
 Please read the standards below to understand the role of Liberty University and the student.

-Liberty abides by the FERPA guidelines outlined by the U.S. Department of Education, for further information in regards to this act please refer to their official FAQ page.
+Liberty abides by the FERPA guidelines outlined by the U.S. Department of Education, for further information in regards to this act please refer to their official page.

 Notification of Rights under FERPA for Liberty University

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who has reached the age of 18, or attends a postsecondary institution, regardless of their age.)
 These rights include: